svieira/Flask-HipPocket/README.rst

 What is it?
 -----------

-HipPocket is a collection of convenience wrappers for the already intensely useful Flask_ web framework.
+Flask-HipPocket is a collection of convenience wrappers for the already intensely useful Flask_ web framework.

 At its core are two classes: